winitzki/scall/tutorial/programming_dhall.md

   === ep r (λ(t : Type) → λ(pt : P t) → consume (pack P t pt))
 ```

-We would like to show that the last result is equal to `consume ep`.
+We  need to show that the last result is equal to `consume ep`.
-For that, we need to use the parametricity properties of `ep`.
+For that, we will use the parametricity properties of `ep`.

 The fully annotated type signature of `ep` is: